New Star Soccer

-New Star Soccer, also known as NSS, is a series of football video games published by New Star Games which let the player create and control a football player as he moves through the ranks of the leagues and national teams.
+New Star Soccer, also known as NSS, is a series of football video games developed and published by New Star Games.
+The games let the player create and control a soccer player's career as he moves through the ranks of the leagues and national teams.
 The game is best known for its mobile version, which won a BAFTA in 2013 for Best Sports/Fitness Game.

 Gameplay

-The game sees the player take control of a single, 16 year-old football player in the lowest league of the country of their choosing.
+The game sees the player take control of a single, 16-year-old football player in the lowest league of the country of their choosing.
 The game has no end point, and a player could theoretically play forever.

 History

-In the first two versions of the game, NSS 1 (2003) and NSS 2 (2004), the action on the field was a running text commentary of key elements of the match, where certain situations required intervention to make a decision on how the player acts, like whether to pass, tackle or shoot.
+In the first two versions of the game, NSS 1 (2003) and NSS 2 (2004), the action on the field was a running text commentary of key elements of the match.
+Certain situations required intervention to make a decision on how the player acts, like whether to pass, tackle or shoot.
 Since the third version of the game, NSS3, released in 2005, the gamer controls his player with the keyboard, joystick or gamepad.
-Matches are played out in 2D graphics giving full control of a particular player's actions.
+Matches are played out in 2D graphics, giving full control of a particular player's actions.

 A fourth version of the game, NSS4 (Later re-released as NSS 2010), was released on November 7, 2008.
-Three public betas featuring the match engine only were released and 6 private career betas were released.
+Three public betas featuring the match engine only were released, and 6 private career betas were released.
 The new game heralded major changes because it consisted of a single application controlling career and match gameplay, rather than two separate applications, as in New Star Soccer 3.
 It featured an entirely new game engine with improved gameplay, including 360° control, more realistic dribbling and 3D graphics.

 NSS 4 was the first in the series to feature a Macintosh version of the game, and Linux support has also been discussed.
 Beta versions are also being made available to the general public in the official forum.
 The fourth installment also included a database of over 30,000 players, 3000 teams and stadiums.

 The fifth version of New Star Soccer, NSS5, was released in August 2011.
-NSS5 returns to 2D gameplay, but with a completely new match engine.
-The game is a major departure from previous releases in that it is free-to-play and is integrated with an online account system.
-Free users are allowed to play up to 3 in-game matches a day, whereas in previous installation of the game a demo version with a 10-match limit was offered.
+NSS5 returned to 2D gameplay, but with a completely new match engine.
+The game was a major departure from previous releases in that it is free-to-play and is integrated with an online account system.
+Free users are allowed to play up to 3 in-game matches a day, whereas in a previous version of the game, a demo version with a 10-match limit was offered.
 Users wishing to play more often must purchase a premium account.
 Another change is the abandonment of the vast player database that shipped with previous versions.
-NSG cited the inconvenience of the massive effort required to create, maintain and implement such a database in affecting their decision to drop it.
-However, the game still featured the leagues of over 100 countries.
+NSG cited the inconvenience of the massive effort required to create, maintain and implement such a database as affecting their decision to drop it.
+However, the game still featured the leagues of over 100 countries, and used the highest scoring players on each team's leaderboard as each team's players.